Understanding Dowager’s Hump: How Multiple Fractures Alter Spinal Curvature and Health

 Prevention of Vertebral Fractures

 Stronger bones reduce the risk of fractures that lead to spinal curvature changes.
-Prevention begins with a calcium and vitamin D rich diet.
+Prevention begins with a calcium and vitamin D-rich diet.
 Regular weight-bearing exercises, such as walking or light resistance training, support bone density.

 Avoiding falls is essential and may include balance training, home safety adjustments, and assistive devices when needed.
-People with osteoporosis may benefit from medications that slow bone loss and reduce fracture risk.
+Individuals with osteoporosis may benefit from medications that slow bone loss and reduce fracture risk.
 Good posture habits also help reduce strain on the spine.

 Current Treatment Options for Dowager’s Hump